What Do Uninhabitable Living Conditions for a Tenant Look Like?

 Legal compliance and liability

 Landlords have a legal obligation to provide a habitable living space that complies with local housing codes and regulations.
-Failure to do so can result in legal action from tenants, penalties, or orders to make expensive, urgent repairs.
+A landlord's failure to address maintenance issues despite being notified can result in legal action from tenants, penalties, or orders to make expensive, urgent repairs.

 Recognizing and remedying uninhabitable conditions early can help landlords avoid legal complications and potential liability for tenant injuries or health issues caused by neglect.